viglesiasce/EucaLobo/README.md

      My computer | Properties | Advanced System Properties | Environment Variables and add path to the git C:\Program Files\Git\cmd to Path system variable.

+## Testing on Linux

+   *  Retrieve source code from the repository

+       git clone git://github.com/aws-ew-dev/ElasticWolf.git

+   * Install xulrunner, for example on Ubuntu

+     apt-get install xulrunner

+   * Execute ElasticWolf/ElasticWolf

 ## Building releases

  To create binary packages for Mac and Windows, just type

   make build

- it will produce two .zip files for each platform
+ it will produce .zip files for each platform in the ../

 ## Download binary releases

-  Packages for Windows and Mac OS X are available at http://www.elasticwolf.com
+  Packages for Windows, Linux and Mac OS X are available at http://www.elasticwolf.com

 ## Passing credentials via command line